MarchTs/coding-principle/principles/project-structure.md

 - Repos interact with databases or query builders; they should expose the minimal surface required by services.

 Enforce this dependency direction in reviews and automate boundary checks (lint rules, module boundaries) wherever tooling allows.

+## Data Access and Transactions
+- Default read-only API flows (`get*`, `find*`, `list*`) to **read-uncommitted** isolation so callers are never blocked by in-flight writes.
+Apply the necessary query hints or connection-level settings in the repo layer and document any datastore-specific caveats.
+- Wrap every create, update, or delete operation in an explicit transaction managed by the service layer.
+Keep the transaction scope tight, ensure all participating repo calls share the same context, and roll back on any failure to preserve atomicity.
+- Surface transaction boundaries through well-named helpers so reviewers can audit that writes are protected while read operations remain lock-free.